Frequently Asked Questions:

 In the favorites section there’s a checkbox on the right hand side just below the basket buttons.
 You must check this box in order to automatically receive email update notifications for your favorites (new entries, new STS stops, exits).

 Can you show me an example of an email notification I’ll receive for the favorites I’ve selected?
+(Classic and Daily/Weekly KISS Systems only)

 See attached image.
 This was taken directly from my Gmail account.